ChrisReynolds0508/epic-escapes/README.md

 ## Description

-The TrevaPlanner is the web based application where you can login or register.
+Epic Escapes is a web based application where you can login or register.
 And in the platform you will see the list of the reviews for desire destination, or you can add a new review or commnet on existing review.

 ![Home Page](https://travel-planner-r3fr.onrender.com/login)
 ![Profile](https://travel-planner-r3fr.onrender.com/profile)